 Modern Slavery Disclosure Statement

-The Aurorium group has issued this statement in accordance with the United Kingdom Modern Slavery Act of 2015 to describe various steps taken to avoid and combat any form of slavery or human trafficking in our supply chain.
+Aurorium has issued this statement in accordance with the United Kingdom Modern Slavery Act of 2015 to describe various steps taken to avoid and combat any form of slavery or human trafficking in our supply chain.

 Aurorium Overview and Supply Chain Structure

 Aurorium is a leading provider of specialty chemicals for the agriculture, nutrition, fine chemicals, pharmaceutical and medical, personal care, plastics, coatings, and industrial markets with more than 900 employees in 15 locations.